daluj/language-lovers/content/terms.md

 - Your privacy is important to us
 - Please review our Privacy Policy for detailed information about data collection and use
-- We comply with applicable data protection regulations including GDPR
+- We comply with Vietnam’s Personal Data Protection regulations (Decree 13/2023/ND-CP) and other applicable laws; where relevant, we align with international standards such as GDPR

 ## 8. Prohibited Uses